bisq-network/bisq/docs/dev-setup.md

 Navigate to the [bitcoin.conf](https://en.bitcoin.it/wiki/Running_Bitcoin#Bitcoin.conf_Configuration_File) file and set `regtest=1` and `peerbloomfilters=1`, or add `-regtest -peerbloomfilters=1` as a program arguments when starting Bitcoin Core.

-At first startup you need to create 101 blocks using the command `generate 101`* from the terminal inside Bitcoin Core.
+At first startup you need to create 101 blocks using the command `generatetoaddress 101 address`* from the terminal inside Bitcoin Core, where `address` value could be obtained with the command `getnewaddress`.
 101 blocks are required because of the coin maturity (100 blocks) so you need one more to have at least 50 BTC available for spending.

+    generatetoaddress 101 bcrt1qhqn0t94uc269szakr4ez0zh7erdd6tlm4pv6mg

-Later you can create new blocks with `generate 1`*.
+Later you can create new blocks with `generatetoaddress 1 address`*.

-*This method is deprecated in Bitcoin Core's v.0.18 and will be fully removed in v.0.19.
-Use instead `generatetoaddress amount address`.
+*If you are using Bitcoin Core v.0.18 or less, use instead `generate 1`.

 ## Understand Bisq P2P network options